SharePoint/sp-dev-gdpr-activity-hub/Documentation/Setup-Guide.md

 In order to setup the GDPR Activity Hub, you have to accomplish few steps.
 Some of these steps are automatic, some of them are manual.
 Please follow carefully the following guidance in order to succeed with the project installation.

+Before digging into the installation steps, you should consider the main requirements of the solution:
+* You need to have a valid Microsoft Office 365 E3 subscription
+* You need to have a development machine configured to create SharePoint Framework solutions (see the following steps)
+* You need to install the PowerShell extensions for SharePoint Online
+* You need to install the PnP PowerShell extensions

+Aside from the Office 365 subscription, you will find further details about the other requirements in the following installation steps.

 ## Create the Modern Site
 First of all, you need to create a new Microsoft Office 365 Group, which includes a modern SharePoint Online Group site (GROUP#0).
 Open your preferred web browser and go to the following URL: